flatbread-dataframes/flatbread-xl/readme.md

-# PandasXL: DataFrame to Excel Export with Custom Styling
+# FlatbreadXL: DataFrame to Excel Export with Custom Styling

 Python library for exporting pandas DataFrames to Excel with formatting control.
 Handles hierarchical indices, layouts, pattern-based styling, and grouped data.